mattst/sublime-single-trailing-new-line/README.md

 - `enable_for_all_syntaxes`: *true/false*.
 If this is set to *true* the plugin will be active for all files, regardless of their syntax, every time any file is saved the plugin will be run.
 Default: *false*.

-- `enable_for_syntaxes_list`: *a list* of strings.
+- `enable_for_syntaxes_list`: *a list of strings*.
 If one or more syntax names are added to this list, the plugin will be run every time a file, whose syntax matches one of the syntax names, is saved.
 Default: `[]` - *an empty list*.
-Note that this setting will be ignored if the `enable_for_all_syntaxes` setting is *true*.
+This setting will be ignored if the `enable_for_all_syntaxes` setting is set to *true*.

 The `.sublime-syntax` syntax file format was introduced by Sublime Text v3 build 3084, from that version onwards all built-in syntax files use that format, with the exception of `Packages/Text/Plain text.tmLanguage`.
-Other `.tmLanguage` syntax files may be present if a syntax package that includes them has been installed, e.g. `PythonImproved`.
+Other `.tmLanguage` syntax files may be on your system if a syntax package that includes them has been installed, e.g. `PythonImproved`.
 Sublime Text v2 and v3 builds earlier than 3084 use only `.tmLanguage` syntax files.

 Here is an example `Packages/User/SingleTrailingNewLine.sublime-settings` file: